Dharshan2208/stock-analysis-chatbot/README.md

 ### Running the Chatbot

-To start the financial analyst chatbot:
+To start the stock analyst chatbot:

 ```bash
 uv run main.py